shellspec/shellspec/README.md

 0.8.0 (not yet released)

- * Remove Set/Unset helper
+ * Remove Set/Unset helper.
- * Remove string subject
+ * Remove string subject.
+ * Remove `exit status` subject. (use `status` subject)
  * Change behavior of line and lines modifier to like "grep -c" not "wc -l".
- * Change function subject to alias for value subject
+ * Change function subject to alias for value subject.
- * Add Data helper
+ * Add Data helper, Embedded text.
- * Add output and status modifier
+ * Add output and status modifier.
- * Add shorthand for function subject and variable subject
+ * Add shorthand for function subject and variable subject.
- * Add failed message for before/after each hook
+ * Add failed message for before/after each hook.

 0.7.0